gc-cloud/E71Project/README.md

 #### You have a Continuous Deployment system running.
 The CD system deploys your software to a production-like environment.
 The CD system executes additional tests of your software in the production-like environment.
 The CD system deploys your software to a live production environment.
 Your live production environment works properly.

-> Travis / Deploys our solution to a test environment hosted at AWS.
-The screenshot below shows the two AWS environments
+> Travis / Deploys our solution to a test environment hosted at AWS ( this is our production-like environment).

-> on the BoxFuse console
+> The screenshot below shows the two AWS environments on the BoxFuse console

 ![Alt text](readmeImages/BoxFuse.png?raw=true )